liprin1129/Self-Driving-Car/Project/4. Project2 (Traffic Sign Classifier)/writeup_template.md

 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+## README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+I implemented Convolutional Neural Network on German Traffic Sign data set to generalise German traffic signs images and to predict of that.
+Here is a link to my [project code](https://github.com/liprin1129/Self-Driving-Car/blob/master/Project/4.%20Project2%20(Traffic%20Sign%20Classifier)/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+## Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+### 1. German Traffic Sign dataset:

+German Traffic Sign dataset have 43 classes/labels of traffic signs consisted of 34799 images for training, 3310 images for validation, and 12630 images for testing the network.
 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 with the 32 pixels for width and 32 pixels for height.
+Because the training set are colour image, an colour image is comprised of 3 channels of 32x32 pixels for red, green, and blue colour respectively.
+Therefore, training set has the 4D shape of (34799, 32, 32, 3).
-* The size of the validation set is ?
+* The size of the validation set is 3310, and it was used for generalisation to have high performance.
+This is also comprised of colour images, therefore the shape of it is (3310, 32, 32, 3).
-* The size of test set is ?
-* The shape of a traffic sign image is ?
+* The size of test set is 12630 colour images.
+This also have the same width and height as the training images and validation images, and the shape of the test set is (12630, 32, 32, 3) accordingly.
-* The number of unique classes/labels in the data set is ?
+* There are 43 classes in the data sets, and each class contains different number of images.
+The chart below is the summary of the number of images contained in each unique class of training dataset.

+![alt text][SummaryOfDataSet]

+As we see the above bar chart, the number of images in each class are biased.
+As a result, if we train the medel using the dataset, it may try to predict the favor of the one side.
+Therefore it is necessary to balance the number of sample images in each class.
+At the next session, the method of how to balance those will be discussed.

-####2.
-Include an exploratory visualization of the dataset.
+### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...